 Perspectives for research and monitoring

 Given the different ecological strategies adopted by Zostera species, and by populations within species, the question is how these different strategies will affect the resilience of populations in the coming years under changing environmental conditions and cumulative pressures.
 Photosynthesis is expected to be less sensitive to heat in high light conditions (Berry and Bjorkman, 1980), which could for example give the Z. marina DN population an advantage over the AC population.
 Rising temperatures are also likely to increase the productivity of the northernmost populations (Beca-Carretero et al., 2018; Cott et al., 2021).
-However, higher temperatures has also been shown to reduce the shoot density in Z. marina (Paul Richardson et al., 2018), which may be incompatible with the strategy of shoot development in highly hydrodynamic conditions, such as in DN (Boyé et al., 2022).
+However, higher temperatures has also been shown to reduce the shoot density in Z. marina ( Richardson et al., 2018), which may be incompatible with the strategy of shoot development in highly hydrodynamic conditions, such as in DN (Boyé et al., 2022).
 In Thau lagoon, the subtidal conditions appeared to suit the development of a perennial Z. noltei population.
 Mediterranean coastal lagoons are however among the ecosystems most threatened by climate change (Lloret et al., 2008), and the predicted increases in temperature coupled with heatwave intensification (Cramer et al., 2018) could threaten their conservation.
-Zostera noltei Atlantic populations have been shown to be severely affected by warming conditions (Repolho et al., 2017) and higher temperatures have also been shown to increase the sensitivity of Z. noltei to some contaminants (Gamain et al., 2018).
+Z. noltei Atlantic populations have been shown to be severely affected by warming conditions (Repolho et al., 2017) and higher temperatures have also been shown to increase the sensitivity of Z. noltei to some contaminants (Gamain et al., 2018).
 Despite this threat, the impact of marine heatwaves on Z. noltei in the Mediterranean has not yet been studied.
 More largely, the response of seagrasses to cumulative pressures is still largely unpredictable, ranging from negative (negatively synergistic or additive) to positive (positively synergistic or antagonistic) (Stockbridge et al., 2020), with varying degrees of intensity.
-Although largely overlooked, intra-specific genetic diversity may play an important role in the response and adaptation of seagrasses to global change (Ehlers et al., 2008)..

 Because of their widespread distribution and sensitivity to a wide range of human-induced disturbances, seagrasses are used as biological indicators in several monitoring programs.
 Highly sensitive to water clarity and eutrophication (Dunic et al., 2021), they are considered to be particularly good indicators of water quality for the European Water Framework Directive (WFD, 2006/60/EC, e.g. Marbà et al., 2013).
 In this context, Z. marina and Z. noltei are jointly assessed (together with other macrophytes for the Mediterranean coasts of France, Italy and Greece) to establish an angiosperm (in the Atlantic and English Channel) or a macrophyte (in the Mediterranean) indicator, with a reference state defined at a large scale.
-In line with others, our study showed however the high adaptive capacities of Zostera spp. to regional and local environmental conditions, which induce variability in population and morphometric traits at varying scales.
+In line with others, our study suggest however the high adaptive capacities of Zostera spp. to regional and local environmental conditions, which induce variability in population and morphometric traits at varying scales.
 The temporal trajectories were also site-specific and habitat characteristics varied according to the sampling period.
 Thus, there is a risk of overgeneralisation in the interpretation of large spatial scale indicators in heterogeneous habitats if the sampling design does not adequately account for i) within-site variability resulting from small-scale patchiness, as shown here at the modality scale, and ii) temporal variation at the appropriate scale.
 At a time when authors are increasingly advocating ecological study scale expansions for both marine conservation and theoretical purposes (Edgar et al., 2016; Witman et al., 2015), we also recommend the multiplication of sampling stations at the local scale and the replication of sampling in time for an accurate assessment of the state of coastal waters.
+Non-destructive sampling is also strongly recommended to avoid further pressure on natural populations.